Jun Hyeog Lee: Grandmaster's test

-Black Belt World

-Black Belt World is the name of Grandmaster Jun Lee's Kukkiwon-certified self-improvement institution, located in North Carolina and Virginia, and outside the United States.

 Politics

 In 2011, Jun Lee ran for mayor of Knightdale against the incumbent, Russell Killen.
-Endorsed by the Democratic party, Jun Lee faced a steep challenge in trying to unseat a popular mayor in a town that saw organized parties "as glorified political mafias."

-His desire to run stemmed from his belief in giving back to the community.
-Education was the main plank of his mayoral platform.

-The incumbent and Jun Lee politically sparred over the beautification and urban development of the city and educational reforms.
-Jun Lee lost a hard-fought race, getting forty-six percent of the vote.
+He was endorsed by the Democratic party.
+Jun Lee lost with forty-six percent of the vote.

 Other activities

-Jun Lee has served as president of the International Coalition of Good Health and Good Friends (ICG), a Taekwondo global community service group.
+Jun Lee has been president of the International Coalition of Good Health and Good Friends (ICG), a Taekwondo global community service group.
 He is a former Secretary-General, the United States Taekwondo Committee and was appointed as guest professor for the Departments of Taekwondo at Woo Suk University.
 He holds an unofficial world record holder for breaking 5000 boards within 7 hours and has been selected as one of Top Ten Martial Arts Masters in the USA by Martial Arts World magazine.

-Beginning in 2002, Grandmaster Jun Lee travelled to North Korea in the hopes that one day the two Koreas will be united, democratic, and free.
-But for now, Grandmaster Lee is building bridges through his generosity, Taekwondo, and his love of liberty.